jeffkl/MSBuildProjectCreator/README.md

 [![NuGet](https://img.shields.io/nuget/v/MSBuild.ProjectCreation.svg)](https://www.nuget.org/packages/MSBuild.ProjectCreation)
 [![NuGet](https://img.shields.io/nuget/dt/MSBuild.ProjectCreation.svg)](https://www.nuget.org/packages/MSBuild.ProjectCreation)

-This class library is a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) for generating MSBuild projects.
+This class library is a [fluent interface](https://en.wikipedia.org/wiki/Fluent_interface) for generating MSBuild projects and NuGet package repositories.
 Its primarily for unit tests that need MSBuild projects to do their testing.

 ## Example
 You want to test a custom MSBuild task that you are building so your unit tests need to generate a project that you can build with MSBuild.
 The following code would generate the necessary project: